google/WebFundamentals/src/_langs/en/shows/lazyweb/2015/episode-8.markdown

 # In this Week's Episode

-Alex Sexton extolls the virtues of building your own components, David DeSandro teaches physics in 5 minutes, a crash course in Angular 2 forms, Notifications get an update, and inline JS debugging hits the Chrome Devtools.
+Alex Sexton extolls the virtues of building your own components, David DeSandro teaches physics in 5 minutes, a crash course in Angular 2 forms, Notifications get an update, and inline JS debugging hits the Chrome DevTools.

 ## YOUR OWN BOOTSTRAP
 <http://rizzo.lonelyplanet.com/styleguide/ui-components/buttons>